 Softwood Lumber in Canada

-By value, Canada is the world's top exporter of softwood lumber and newsprint.
-In 2017, the forest sector contributed $24.6 billion to the national GDP and was responsible for nearly 210,000 direct jobs across the nation, with about 11,500 employees identifying as Indigenous.
+Canada is the world's top exporter of softwood lumber and newsprint (by value).
+In 2017, the forest sector contributed $24.6 billion to the national GDP and was responsible for nearly 210,000 direct jobs across the nation, with about 11,500 of those employees identifying as Indigenous.

-A majority of forest industry jobs are found in Quebec and Ontario at 52%.
-About 39% are found in the western provinces (British Columbia and Alberta, but mostly B.C.) and 9% are found in the Atlantic provinces.
+A majority of forest industry jobs are found in Quebec and Ontario (52 per cent).
+About 39 per cent are found in the western provinces (British Columbia and Alberta, but mostly B.C.) and 9 per cent exist in the Atlantic provinces.

-With about 30% of the world's forest area and 40% of the world's forests that are certified as being sustainably managed, Canada is and will be a major producer of softwood lumber and related products for decades to come.
+With about 30 per cent of the world's forest area and 40 per cent of the world's forests that are certified as being sustainably managed, Canada is and will be a major producer of softwood lumber and related products for decades to come.

 Canadian Softwood Lumber: Quick Facts

-- Home to 30% of the world's forest area
+- Home to 30 per cent of the world's forest area

-- Home to 40% of the world's certified sustainably managed forests
+- Home to 40 per cent of the world's certified sustainably managed forests

 - $24.6 billion contribution by forestry sector to national GDP in 2017